 There are several challenges faced by \textit{LfD}, one of which is the \emph{imperfect demonstrations}.
 Previous approaches usually presume near-oracle demonstrations.

-However, demonstrations can also be biased estimations of the environment or even from a sub-optimal policy~\cite{zhu2020learning}.
-Current solutions to imperfect demonstrations include altering the objective function.
-For example, \cite{kim2013learning} leveraged the hinge-loss function to allow occasional violations of the property that $Q(s_i, \pi_E(s_i)) - \underset{a \in \cA \backslash \pi_E(s_i)}{\max}Q(s_i, a) \geq 1$.
-Some other work uses regularizations on the objective to alleviate overfitting on biased data~\cite{hester2018deep,schaul2016prioritize}.
-A different strategy to confront the sub-optimality is to leverage those sub-optimal demonstrations only to boost the initial learning stage.
-Specifically, in the same spirit of \textit{GAIL}, \cite{zhu2020learning} proposed \emph{Self-Adaptive Imitation Learning (SAIL)}, which learns from sub-optimal demonstrations using generative adversarial training while gradually selecting self-generated trajectories with high qualities to replace less superior demonstrations.
+Towards tackling \textit{suboptimal} demonstrations, \cite{kim2013learning} leveraged the hinge-loss function to allow occasional violations of the property that $Q(s_i, \pi_E(s_i)) - \underset{a \in \cA \backslash \pi_E(s_i)}{\max}Q(s_i, a) \geq 1$.
+Some other work uses regularized objective to alleviate overfitting on biased data~\cite{hester2018deep,schaul2016prioritize}.
+A different strategy is to leverage those sub-optimal demonstrations only to boost the initial learning stage.
+For instance, \cite{zhu2020learning} proposed \emph{Self-Adaptive Imitation Learning (SAIL)}, which learns from suboptimal demonstrations using generative adversarial training while gradually selecting self-generated trajectories with high qualities to replace less superior demonstrations.

-Another challenge faced by \textit{LfD} is \emph{overfitting}: demonstrations may be provided in limited numbers, which results in the learning agent lacking guidance on states that are unseen in the demonstration dataset.
+Another challenge faced by \textit{LfD} is \emph{covariate drift} (\cite{ross2011reduction}): demonstrations may be provided in limited numbers, which results in the learning agent lacking guidance on states that are unseen in the demonstration dataset.
 This challenge is aggravated in MDPs with sparse reward feedbacks, as the learning agent cannot obtain much supervision information from the environment either.
-This challenge is also closely related to the \emph{covariate drift} issue \cite{ross2011reduction} which is commonly confronted by approaches of behavior cloning.
-Current efforts to address this challenge include encouraging explorations by using an entropy-regularized objective~\cite{gao2018reinforcement}, decaying the effects of demonstration guidance by softening its regularization on policy learning over time~\cite{jing2020reinforcement}, and introducing \emph{disagreement regularizations} by training an ensemble of policies based on the given demonstrations, where the variance among policies serves as a cost (negative reward) function \cite{brantley2019disagreement}.
+Current efforts to address this challenge include encouraging explorations by using an entropy-regularized objective~\cite{gao2018reinforcement}, decaying the effects of demonstration guidance by softening its regularization on policy learning over time~\cite{jing2020reinforcement}, and introducing \emph{disagreement regularizations} by training an ensemble of policies based on the given demonstrations, where the variance among policies serves as a negative reward function \cite{brantley2019disagreement}.